timdrysdale/opal/README.md

 As a library link appropriately and go.

-As a Unity plugin, drop the generated .dll in the Plugins folder and create an `Opal` subdirectory.
+**As a Unity plugin**, drop the generated .dlls  in your Unity project Plugins folder (make sure to use the corresponding Unity version, as described in [Veneris repository](https://gitlab.com/esteban.egea/veneris), for other versions the process may be different).
+You should drop both the `opal_s.dll` and all the optix dlls, such as `optixu.dll` and so on.
 If the target platform is Linux, do the same but with the .so.
-Put in that folder
+Create an `Opal` subdirectory and copy in that folder
-the `optix` folder (see below).
-You have to copy the `Common.h`, `Complex.h` and  `traceFunctions.h` also in the `Opal` folder.
+the `optix` folder and all the subdirectories within (see below).
+You have to copy, from the main folder, the `Common.h`, `Complex.h` and  `traceFunctions.h` also in the `Opal` folder.

 Note that CUDA programs are compiled at runtime with NVRTC.
 They are inside the `optix` folder.
 They are read with the `baseDir` variable and `optixPrograms` variables or  from the `OPTIX_SAMPLES_SDK_DIR` location if sutil is used.
 See also `sutil.cpp` in the Optix SDK, lines 848 and 335.